Proganochelys: Paleoecology

-The specific ecology of the Late Triassic stem-turtles has been disputed and a major point of disagreement for many years among scientists.
+The specific ecology of the Late Triassic stem-turtles has been a major point of disagreement for many years among scientists.
 Triassic stem-turtles, including Proganochelys, appear to have been both aquatic and terrestrial.
 Shell proportions are believed to be correlated to the environment in which a turtle lives in, seen in modern turtles today.
 Using this concept, scientists were able to infer on the habitat in which Proganochelys may have lived in.
 A comparison between modern turtles and Proganochelys found that it was not likely that stem-turtles had differentiated into specialized ecologies such as open water swimmers or solely terrestrial turtles in the Late Triassic period.
 If this is the case, a freshwater habitat would be the most likely environment for Proganochelys to have lived in.
 On the other hand, it is noted that some believe Proganochelys were solely terrestrial.
-Shell bone histology of extant turtles revealed congruence with terrestrial turtles for the earliest basal turtles, including Proganochelys, taxa in one study.
+Shell bone histology of extant turtles revealed congruence with terrestrial turtles for the earliest basal turtles, including Proganochelys, in one study.
 The common ancestry of all living turtles is believed to be aquatic, while the earliest turtles are believed to have lived in a terrestrial environment.

 Environment and forelimbs

 Forelimbs are believed to be a physical feature that reflects the preferences and adaptations to a specific environment, indicating the environment a turtle would be most likely to reside in.
 Based on morphological data, Proganochelys is believed to have lived in a semi-aquatic environment, though a 2021 study groups it with tortoises and other terrestrial taxa.
 Turtles possessing short hands are believed to be most likely terrestrial, while turtles with long limbs are more likely to be aquatic.
 The majority of all testudines are short-handed and terrestrial, while all cheloniods are long-handed and aquatic.
+A study on its shell anatomy further conforms to a semi-aquatic mode of life.

 Classification

-Proganochelys belongs to the group of tetrapods with a shell known as Testudinata and is the oldest primitive stem turtle.
+Proganochelys belongs to the group Testudinata, which consists of all extant turtles and several taxa of extinct kin.
+It is the oldest primitive stem turtle.
 The group does not include Odontochelys.

 The cladogram below follows an analysis by Jérémy Anquetin (2012).